nils-mathieu/piscine-rust/module-00.md

 files to turn in:
     dont_panic.rs

+allowed symbols:
+    std::panic
 ```

 Unexpected events are to be expected in any computer application.
 Rust makes no *exception* to
-that rule, and provides a way to "cleanly" crash a Rust program in case something unrecoverable
+that rule, and provides a way to "cleanly" crash a Rust program.
-occurs (such as memory failing to allocate).

 Create a Rust **program** that `panic!`s with the message `"I DON'T KNOW WHAT IS GOING ON!!"`.